eonil/swift-hamt/README.md

 Performance
 ----------------
-`HAMT` is designed to be used as
+`HAMT` type in this library is designed to be used as [*persistent datastructure*](https://en.wikipedia.org/wiki/Persistent_data_structure).
-[*persistent datastructure*](https://en.wikipedia.org/wiki/Persistent_data_structure).

-`HAMT` provides near constant time (`O(10)`) single element read/write performance up to hash resolution limit (`(2^6)^10` items) for read/write/copy regardless of item count where copying `Swift.Dictionary` takes linearly increased time.
+`HAMT` provides near constant time (`amortized O(10)`) single element read/write/copy performance up to hash resolution limit (`(2^6)^10` items) regardless of contained item count if hash function is well distributed.
+Also new copy does not take extra space unless gets mutated.
+Copy with single element mutation takes `O(1)` extra space.
+On the other hand, copying `Swift.Dictionary` takes `O(n)` time and extra space.

-Base read performance of `HAMT` is about 10x times slower than ephemeral `Swift.Dictionary` with random 64-bit integer keys and values.
+Instead, single element read/write of `HAMT` is about 10x/50x times slower than ephemeral `Swift.Dictionary` for random 64-bit integer keys and values.
-These numbers are measured for single element operations.

 ![Get Performance](PerfTool/Get.png)

+Note that "operation count" in above graph is accumulated number.

 Here's another performance comparison with copying B-Tree.
-Naive copying of `Swift.Dictionary` is not drawn here because it takes too much time and couldn't finish the benchmark.
+Naive `Swift.Dictionary` is not drawn here because read/write performance is same with ephemeral one, and copying it takes too much time and didn't finish.

 ![CRUD Performance](PerfTool/CRUD.png)